SAP/code-pal-for-abap/README.md

 ![Screenshot of Code Inspector Check Activation](./img/SCI_Check_Management_Checks.jpg)

 ## How to use Code Pal
-When Code Pal is in your system, just go to Transaction `SCI` or `SCII` and execute the Checks with your prefered Thresholds.
+When code pal is in your system, just go to Transaction `SCI` or `SCII` and execute the Checks with your prefered Thresholds.
 To have a consistent set of Checks and Thresholds you can always create a Code Inspector Variant.

 To understand how the checks work, please refer to the [Check Documentation](/docs/check_documentation.md).
 ![Screenshot of Check Execution](./img/SCI_Check_Execution.jpg)